L0stedMrlion/lionsproject-dsbot-v2/README.md

 # 🦁 Lion's Project - Discord bot

-Discord for my project named Lion's Project.
-This bot is for basic utility this like **/clear** and these this.
-U can download my project!
+Discord bot for our project named 🦁 Lion's Project, bot is writen in **discord.js**

 ## 💾 Download
 Make sure you have git installed, if you dont have use commands below